A Higher View

 “Behold what manner of love the Father has bestowed on us, that we should be called children of God!
 Therefore the world does not know us, because it did not know Him.
 Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.
 And everyone who has this hope in Him purifies himself, just as He is pure” (1 John 3:1-3).

-Ephesians 3:9-11 unveils how this higher view involves God’s glorified people:
+Ephesians 3:9-11 unveils how a higher view involves the destiny of God’s glorified people:

 “[This] fellowship of the mystery, which from the beginning of the ages has been hidden in God who created all things through Jesus Christ; to the intent that now the manifold wisdom of God might be made known by the church to the principalities and powers in the heavenly places, according to the eternal purpose which He accomplished in Christ Jesus our Lord.”